 Deanna Raybourn, a historical novelist, says:

-I agree about the fascination with this subject, but I don’t limit my interest to Victorians.
-Women explorers and adventurers have been wandering around the globe since humans up to modern times.
+Women explorers and adventurers have been wandering around the globe since humans were first civilized, up to modern times.

 Aren’t we all adventurers, in this great experience called life?
 Some of us just go on physical and global adventures.
 Even if we can’t travel to exotic and dangerous locations, we can find inspiration in those adventures and we can learn from the insights and experiences of the adventurers.